freeCodeCamp/freeCodeCamp/curriculum/challenges/german/09-information-security/information-security-projects/secure-real-time-multiplayer-game.md

 -   Daraufhin wird ein `.replit`-Fenster angezeigt.
 -   Wähle `Use run command` und klicke auf die `Done`-Schaltfläche.

 Wenn du fertig bist, stelle sicher, dass eine funktionierende Demo deines Projekts irgendwo öffentlich gehostet wird.
-Gib dann die URL dazu in das Feld `Solution Link` ein.
-Optional kannst du auch einen Link zum Quellcode deines Projekts in das Feld `GitHub Link` eingeben.
+Then submit the URL to it in the Solution Link field.
+Optionally, also submit a link to your project's source code in the GitHub Link field.

 # --instructions--